mathieu-benoit/mathieu-benoit.github.io/content/posts/2021/11/asm-security.md

 echo $ipAddress
 ```

-From here, you could bring your own DNS and set the IP address provisioned previously, or you could run the following commands to get a DNS from Cloud Endpoint (this is needed to provision the `ManagedCertificate` soon):
+From here, you could bring your own DNS and set the IP address provisioned previously, or as an example you could run the following commands to get a DNS from Cloud Endpoint:
 ```
 projectId=FIXME
 hostName=onlineboutique.endpoints.$projectId.cloud.goog